The Business Divorce: Split Up of a Closely Held Business in Texas

 Owners of closely held companies have many things to manage.
 From problematic relationships and business owner disputes to regulatory compliance, shareholder oppression, and risk management, there are many potential pitfalls.
 When owners part ways, even in closely held companies where things have been going smoothly, the process can be highly complex.

-As a business law and litigation firm that handles matters from formation to the finalization of company operations, Hendershot, Cannon & Hisey, P.C. understands how challenging a business divorce can be.
+As a business law and litigation firm that handles matters from formation to the finalization of company operations, Hendershot, Cowart & Hisey, P.C. understands how challenging a business divorce can be.
 In addition to potential problems, we know owners in closely held corporations also have much to do to protect their rights, interests, and future endeavor when they terminate ownership interests, and split a business up.